GLOBAL MARKETS-Asian shares fall, U.S. treasury yields hold firm after U.S. inflation data | Business

 "But with inflation adding a full 2.1 percentage points over the past four months alone, it's a good job the Fed has ditched the term transitory," Simpson said, noting the U.S. central bank was no longer describing the rise in inflation as a temporary phase.
 That jump drove significant volatility in currency markets on Thursday, sending the dollar to a five week high against the yen.

-But these moves slowed late on Thursday as traders remembered the Fed is not the only central bank to be tightening policy, but the dollar remained on the front foot with the euro falling 0.2% and the Australian and New Zealand dollars each dropped about 0.3%.
-The higher dollar weighed on oil prices, and U.S. crude dipped 0.41% to $89.51 a barrel.
-Brent crude fell 0.58% to $90.95 per barrel.
+The dollar rose in Asia on Friday, gaining 0.16% against a basket of major currencies.
+The euro was last down 0.4% at $1.1382 and the Australian and New Zealand dollars each dropped more than 0.5%.
+The higher dollar weighed on oil prices.
+U.S. crude dipped 0.41% to $89.51 a barrel, while Brent crude fell 0.58% to $90.95 per barrel.
+Investors are awaiting the outcome of U.S.-Iran talks that could lead to increased global crude supply.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)